 Let’s get started looking at the best cold-weather plants for your home!

 With star-shaped blossoms, this pinkish-white flower is planted in the winter to add beauty to your landscape come spring.
-Their flowers produce berries that are edible to humans and wildlife.
+The Autumn Brilliance Serviceberry flowers produce berries that are edible to humans and wildlife.
 Come autumn, these white flowers will then turn orange to a deep red with some yellow or purple shades.
 Because they’re easy to plant and maintain, this is an easy way to add color to your landscape come spring.

-People love planting ninebark around their homes.
+People love planting ninebark around their homes, some of these include the Center Glow Ninebark and the Diabolo Ninebark.
 Not only are they easy maintenance, but they’re also exceptionally tough and can withstand cold climates.
 An added bonus, each spring ninebark blooms clusters of pink and white flowers that added color and texture to your home.
 This is also makes it a perfect plant to attract pollinators, which is especially good if you own a garden or grow many flower varieties.